Synacktiv-contrib/Modmobmap/README.md

 Modmobmap
 ==========

-Modmobmap is a tool aimed to retrieve information of cellular networks.
+Modmobmap is a tool aimed to retrieve information on cellular networks.
-As shown in the first [presentation made at BeeRump 2018](https://www.rump.beer/2018/slides/modmobmap.pdf), this tool is able to retrieve information of 2G, 3G, 4G and more cellular network types with minimum requierement: only a phone with ServiceMode.
+As shown in the first [presentation made at BeeRump 2018](https://www.rump.beer/2018/slides/modmobmap.pdf), this tool is able to retrieve information of 2G, 3G, 4G, and more cellular network types with minimum requirement: only phone with ServiceMode.

-For the moment, the tool has only been tested and developped for the following devices:
+For the moment, the tool has only been tested and developed for the following devices:
 - Samsung Galaxy S3 via [xgoldmon (Modmobmap's edition)](https://github.com/FlUxIuS/xgoldmon);
 - Samsung Galaxy S4;
 - Samsung Galaxy S5;
 - Samsung Galaxy Note 2 with LTE;

-Moreover, as it's compatible for XGold via Modmobmap's forked of *xgoldmon*, this tools should also be able to work with devices supported by *xgoldmon* as well:
+Moreover, as it's compatible for XGold via Modmobmap's forked of *xgoldmon*, this tool should also be able to work with devices supported by *xgoldmon* as well:
 - Samsung Galaxy S4 GT-I9500 (this is the version without LTE!)
 - Samsung Galaxy Nexus GT-I9250 (has to be rooted!)
 - Samsung Galaxy S2 GT-I9100